Mani Peninsula

 Exploring the Mani Peninsula

-Make sure to spend some time in Areopoli, the capital of the Mani Peninsula.
-This charming town is known for its traditional stone houses and picturesque streets.
-Wander through the town’s squares, visit the local museums, and indulge in the delicious Greek cuisine at one of the cozy tavernas.
+Areopoli, the capital of the Mani Peninsula, is known for its traditional stone houses and charming streets.
+Visitors can explore the town’s squares, visit local museums, and savor Greek cuisine at one of the many tavernas.
+Areopoli serves as a cultural hub, offering insights into the region’s history and traditions.

 4. Relax on the Beaches of Stoupa